Skip to Main Content

 From Cañada College to Congress: Rep. Anna Eshoo

-Congresswoman Anna Eshoo, Cañada College, class of '75, now represents the area where she lives and attended college.
+Congresswoman Anna Eshoo, Cañada College, class of '75,is leaving office at the end of her term in January 2025.
+Rep. Eshoo has represented the area where she lives and attended college.
 She earned an Associate of Arts in English from Cañada College within a decade of the college's official opening.
-Later she served as a San Mateo County Supervisor for ten years.
+Eshoo served in the California State Assembly from 1981 to 1982 and then served as a San Mateo County Supervisor for ten years.

 Consider attending a local government meeting for a class project or paper.
 Whether a dog park is open on Sundays is one of the many decisions local government officials make that affect your neighborhood.
 Attend a city council or planning commission meeting to hear the discussions behind each decision with an outcome you can see.